hardbyte/python-can/README.md

 Reasonably modern Linux Kernels (2.6.25 or newer) have an implementation of ``socketcan``.
-This version of python-can will directly use socketcan if Python 3.3 or greater is installed, otherwise that interface is used via ctypes.
+This version of python-can will directly use socketcan if called with Python 3.3 or greater, otherwise that interface is used via ctypes.

 ### Windows dependencies